saidone75/weller/README.md

 ## Usage
 ### Create filters by composing predicates
 Filters are used for selecting messages that will flow through a tap.
-Filters can discriminate the message by matching several conditions (e.g. a node that has been created or deleted, an aspect that has been added to a node, a property that changed its value, etc.).
+Filters can discriminate a message by matching several conditions (e.g. a node that has been created or deleted, an aspect that has been added to a node, a property that changed its value, etc.).

-Filters can be composed of a single predicate:
+Filters can be made of a single predicate:
 ```clojure
 (pred/event? events/node-updated)
 ```
-or a composition of predicates using `every-pred` (logical AND) or `some-fn` (logical OR) Clojure built-in functions.
+or by a composition of predicates using `every-pred` (logical AND) or `some-fn` (logical OR) Clojure built-in functions.

-E.g. this matches every updated node which is a file:
+E.g. this matches every updated node which is also file:
 ```clojure
 (every-pred (pred/event? events/node-updated)
             (pred/is-file?))
 ```
-this matches every node with `cm:titled` **or** `cm:dublincore` aspects (regardless of the event type):
+this one matches every node with `cm:titled` **or** `cm:dublincore` aspects (regardless of the event type):
 ```clojure
 (some-fn (pred/node-aspect? cm/asp-titled)
          (pred/node-aspect? cm/asp-dublincore))
 ```
-and this matches updated nodes with `cm:titled` **or** `cm:dublincore` aspects:
+and this one matches updated nodes with `cm:titled` **or** `cm:dublincore` aspects:
 ```clojure
 (every-pred (pred/event? events/node-updated)
             (some-fn (pred/node-aspect? cm/asp-titled)
                      (pred/node-aspect? cm/asp-dublincore)))
 ```
-The built-in predicates are declared [here](src/weller/predicates.clj) while the events [here](src/weller/events.clj).
+The built-in predicates are available [here](src/weller/predicates.clj) while the events [here](src/weller/events.clj).
 ### Create a function
 A (processing) function is the piece of code deputed to take the (resource part of) message and do something with it.
 The (node) resource is a map representing (usually) a node in Alfresco.